PraneethaGanesh/Credit-Transaction-Customer-Analytics-PowerBi/README.md

 # Credit-Transaction-Customer-Analytics-PowerBi

 ## Overview
-  **This Dashboard is an interactive platform designed to provide an analysis of customer demographics, card usage patterns, and key financial metrics.**
+  **This Dashboard is an interactive platform that analyzes customer demographics, card usage patterns, and key financial metrics.**

 ### 1 Customer Demographics
   Visualizes key metrics like average age, income brackets, and spending categories by product type.